d3m02/cpp_grimoire/C++ Notes/CppCon and similar/105 STL Algorithms in Less Than an Hour.md

 + `std::adjacent_difference` - return difference between two neighbors elements `(0-1, 1-2, 2-3, 3-4`)
 + `std::sample` - takes amount `n` and return randomly selected `n` elements
 ### Querying a property
-+ `std::all_of` - takes collection and predicat and returns true if all elements satisfy predicat.
++ `std::all_of` - takes collection and predicate and returns true if all elements satisfy predicate.
 For empty collection return true.
 + `std::any_of` - takes predicat and return true if at least one element satisfy predicat.
 With empty collection return false.
 + `std::none_of` - non of elements satisfy predicat.
 With empty collaction return true.